(From Deep Listening to Organisational Learning)

 However:

-• not easily applied to everyday operational work
+- and is not easily applied to everyday operational work.

 Stakeholder Engagement Protocol — Structuring Participation